Relational Code Theory

 Published in English and Spanish

-across 13 international Amazon marketplaces
+across 13 international marketplaces

 Under empirical academic validation